-For an overview of supported traffic policies in Gloo Mesh, see Supported policies in Gloo Mesh.
+For an overview of supported traffic policies in Gloo, see Supported policies.

 Policies might apply to the following resources:

 - Route: Routes define how to match an incoming request, and what actions you want to perform on a matched request.
 For example, you can decide to forward the request to a destination in the service mesh, directly respond to the request without forwarding, or manipulate and redirect requests.
-Routes are defined in a Gloo Mesh route table.
+Routes are defined in a Gloo RouteTable custom resource.

 - Workloads: A workload represents the app that responds to incoming request.
 For example, you can have Kubernetes workloads such as Deployments or StatefulSets.
 Or, you can use an Istio WorkloadEntry that might run in a bare metal or virtual machine outside your Kubernetes cluster.

 You can apply the policies by using Kubernetes labels and selectors that match the route table, virtual destination, or workload.
 Remember, all of these resources must be in the same workspace for the policy to apply the resource.
 To see what resources a policy might select, check the Kubernetes labels such as with the following commands.

 kubectl get <KIND> <RESOURCE> -n <NAMESPACE> -l <KEY=VALUE> kubectl get all -A -l env=prod